FAIR Fine Art Checklist

 What uneven light exposure can look like

-Uneven exposure is usually a pattern question.
-Specialists want to see where the change begins, whether it tracks the mat opening, and whether one side of the object aged more than another.
+Uneven exposure is a pattern question.
+The specialist needs to see where the change begins, whether it tracks the mat opening, and whether one side aged more than another.

 • Look for a darker or less-faded protected strip just inside the frame edge or beneath the mat where light did not reach the paper as strongly.

 • Check whether the visible image is warmer, lighter, flatter, or more color-shifted than the hidden margin.
-A consistent mat-window outline is often more informative than a general claim that the print looks faded.
+A clean mat-window outline is stronger evidence than saying the print looks faded.

 • Photograph top, bottom, left, and right edges separately because window fade can be stronger on one side if the work hung near a lamp, window, or directional sunlight.

-• Note whether the fading follows the mat opening cleanly or whether it is broken up by glazing contact, stains, foxing, silver mirroring, water marks, or prior conservation materials.
+• Note whether the fading follows the mat opening or is interrupted by glazing contact, stains, foxing, silver mirroring, water marks, or old conservation materials.

-• If seller photos show earlier framing or a different mat opening, save those too.
-They can help explain why one protected border looks different from another.
+• Save seller photos that show earlier framing or a different mat opening.
+They may explain why one protected border looks different.

 Photo checklist before appraisal

-Build the intake packet from whole-object views to close comparisons so the specialist can map each detail back to the print.
+Build the packet from whole-object views to close comparisons.
+Every close-up should map back to the print.

-• Full framed front in neutral light, plus a second full view if needed to reduce glare and show the print tone more honestly.
+• Full framed front in neutral light, plus a second full view if glare hides the print tone.

 • Full back of frame with labels, notes, and any evidence of display history, reframing, or gallery handling.